leemgjunior/gradschool-coursework/README.md

 # gradschool-coursework
-This is a collection of code that I created for projects in grad school.
+This is a collection of code that I created for projects in grad school at berkeley.